flovan/stilt/README.md

 > **Note:** Modern browser support will probably be better than listed above.
 If you tested an earlier version, feel free to send a PR with updated versions.

+## TODO

+- Fix the resize dispatching that happens when syncing (notice how the demo button doesn't work...).
+- Try to find a way to support multiple breakpoints

 ## Changelog

+* **2.0.0**
+  * Change the API to allow multiple individual instances.

 * **1.0.1**
   * Fixed a bug in `Stilt.release()`